flexidatalabs/flexidata-docs/docs/source/parsers/parsing_pdf_files.rst

 Getting an OCR Agent
 --------------------

-You can get an instance of the OCR engine using the `get_ocr_agent` function from the `flexidata.ocr.agent` module.
+You can get an instance of the OCR engine using the :red:`get_ocr_agent` function from the :red:`flexidata.ocr.agent` module.
 Here is how you can do it:

 .. code-block:: python